heroiclabs/nakama-docs/docs/unity-client-guide.md

 # Unity client guide

-The official Unity client handles all realtime communication with the server.
+The official Unity client handles all communication in realtime with the server.
 It implements all features in the server and is compatible with Unity 5.4+.
 To work with our Unity client you'll need to install and setup [Unity engine](https://unity3d.com/get-unity/download).

 ## Download